Is your business considering a half ton truck for towing? Merchants Fleet has a large stock of towing trucks to best meet your needs.

 |8||Toyota Tundra||6,900 lbs.||16,000 lbs||1,660 lbs.||10,100 lbs.||Gas||5.7L V8||84/100||$33,575||26.4 gal.||Extended Cab||78.7" (length)|

 How to Choose the Best Truck for Your Business

 Here are some things to consider when choosing the best truck for your business:

 How much weight will your truck(s) be towing?
 Don’t forget to include machinery, materials, and tools.
 Anything over 10,001 lbs will require documentation from the Department of Transportation.

 Take into consideration your monthly or annual mileage, operating conditions, payload, and towing requirements when considering the engine and drivetrain.
 Will you be towing a loaded trailer through mountainous regions, or will it be mostly highways across the Midwest?

 Working with your fleet management company to compare different trucks models and the total cost of ownership (TCO) can be a big help when determining which truck will meet your application requirements and budgetary needs.

 If your vehicle drives between 30,000-35,000 annually, a diesel engine would be recommended depending on application requirements.
 A diesel engine is more expensive upfront and can have a higher overall maintenance spend but can save money over the lifecycle of the vehicle.
 If you’d like to learn more or discuss gas, diesel, hybrid or EV options get in touch!

-When purchasing your fleet, it’s important to consider the maintenance and warranty package.
+When purchasing your fleet, it’s important to consider the fleet maintenance programs and warranty package.
 Do you want to be responsible for maintenance or do you want to outsource?
 Make sure to read the specifics of the warranty.
 If you have a maintenance program that is only eligible in part of the country, that may not be beneficial to long distance drivers.

 Let’s Talk About Your Fleet Needs